Humboldt–Toiyabe National Forest: Humboldt National Forest section

-The smaller and more northeasterly Humboldt National Forest is located in eastern and northern Nevada, in parts of Elko, White Pine, Humboldt, Nye, and Lincoln counties.
-The section of the national forest is named after Alexander von Humboldt (1769-1859), a famous early / mid-19th century Prussian / German multi-talented scientist and philosopher.
-Born and raised / educated in Europe, although he traveled extensively in the Americas / Western Hemisphere in 1799-1804, exploring and doing various fields of scientific research. and contains about 43.5% of the total area.
+The smaller and more northeasterly Humboldt National Forest is located in eastern and northern Nevada, in parts of Elko, White Pine, Humboldt, Nye, and Lincoln counties, and contains about 43.5% of the total area.
+This section of the national forest is named after Alexander von Humboldt (1769–1859), the famous 18th- and 19th-century Prussian / German multi-talented scientist and philosopher.
+Born, raised, and educated in Europe, Humboldt traveled extensively in the Americas / Western Hemisphere in 1799–1804, exploring and conducting scientific research in various fields.
 Local ranger district offices are located in four towns: Ely, Elko, Wells, and Winnemucca of Nevada.